openskies-sh/aircraftregistry/documents/registry-testing.md

 ## Scenarios

 To build a comprehensive testing and load simulation, we utilize the TCL program to develop a scenario.
-NASA has developed a series of tests under the Technology Capabiltiy Level (TCL) framework to demonstrate and operationalize key enabling technologies in an increasing order of complexity.
-NASA has provided detailed reports about these tests and are available on the [NASA UTM website](https://utm.arc.nasa.gov/documents.shtml).
-These demonstrators increase in complexity of missions and diverse stakeholders, the most important and relevant scenarios as demosntrated in the TCL tests is in TCL 3 and 4, TCL 4 specifically focuses on high-density urban operations, the most complicated scenario for a registry and we will focus on this.
+NASA has developed a series of tests under the Technology Capabiltiy Level (TCL) program to demonstrate and operationalize key enabling technologies for UTM in an increasing order of complexity.
+NASA has provided detailed reports about these tests and they are available on the [NASA UTM website](https://utm.arc.nasa.gov/documents.shtml).
+These demonstrators increase in complexity of missions and diverse stakeholders, the most important and relevant scenarios as demosntrated in the TCL tests is in TCL 3 and 4.
+TCL 4 specifically focuses on high-density urban operations, the most complicated scenario for a registry and we will focus on this.

 ## Extrapolating real world scenarios from TCL demos

 The TCL tests are just a demonstration of core technical capability but can be a useful basis to extrapolate to understand potential real-world flight densities.
 For more information about TCL 4 reports, please reveiew the [results and analysis](https://utm.arc.nasa.gov/docs/2020-Rios_TM_220462-USS-Net-Perf.pdf) PDF.
 The most relevant Measures of Performance (MOP) for this document is UTM-MOP-16:

 - _"Successful High Density Operations" which is define as the following “measures the number of (live and simulated) aircraft per defined 0.2nmi​2​ of UTM operations."_
-- _"For this analysis, the minimum success criteria was more precisely defined as “> 10 aircraft (atleast 3 live operations) airborne and managed by UTM within an area of 0.2 nmi​2​."_
+- _"For this analysis, the minimum success criteria was more precisely defined as “ 10 aircraft (atleast 3 live operations) airborne and managed by UTM within an area of 0.2 nmi​2​."_
 - _"The value of 0.2 nmi​2​ is roughlyequivalent to 720 m​2​ or a circle with radius 406m, For all calculations in this paper, a circle with 406m radius was used to calculate density."_

 <br>From the document, below is a image of the study area that is 406m in density with > 10 flights.

 <img src="https://i.imgur.com/sHWaESL.jpg">

 TCL demonstrators are not meant to be a reflection of a real world "fully active" use.
 But we can extrapolate this using data about Reno by making some assumptions.
-A 406 m radius circle gives a area of 517585.04 m<sup>2</sup> area or 0.51758 km<sup>2</sup> area.
+A 406 m radius circle gives a area of 517585.04 m<sup>2</sup> or 0.51758 km<sup>2</sup> area.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Reno,_Nevada), the population density of Reno is about 820 / km<sup>2</sup> or 425 people in our area of interest.
 For the sake of this paper, let us consider the urgent package delivery market with the following assumptions:

 - 5% of the people are interested in urgent delivery (22 people in the area)
 - they order urgent delivery twice a week (22 x 2 packages x 2 days) = 88 flights (back and forth)